StevieSimsII/QuizApp/README.md

-# Science Quiz Application
+# Educational Quiz Application

-An interactive quiz platform for testing knowledge about human body systems and organization.
+An interactive quiz platform for multiple subjects including Social Studies, Science, English, and Physical Education.

 ## Features

+- Multi-subject quiz platform
 - Dynamic quiz generation from question sets
-- Multiple choice and true/false questions
+- Multiple choice questions with detailed explanations
 - One question at a time display with navigation
 - Score tracking and answer review
 - Responsive design for all devices
+- Organized study guides for each subject

+## Subjects Covered

+### Social Studies
+- World War II
+- Imperialism and World War I (Chapter 12)
+- The Roaring Twenties and Great Depression (Chapter 13)

+### Science
+- Human Body Systems and Organization
+- Ecosystems and Interactions
+- Environmental Systems

+### English
+- Farewell to Manzanar Study Guide

+### Physical Education
+- Baseball Rules and Techniques

 ## Tech Stack